fnjoin/mysql-k8s-controller/README.md

 ### Basics

-Apply one of the [sample](k8s/sample1.yaml) `Mysql` resource YAMLs to create a MySql instance with 256MB of disk, 128MB of memory, and 1/4 of a CPU:
+Apply one of the [sample resource YAMLs](k8s/sample1.yaml) to create a `Mysql` instance with 256MB of storage, 128MB of memory, and 1/4 of a CPU:

 ```
 kubectl apply -f k8s/sample1.yaml